 I use this recipe to make Eggplant Parmigiana!
 If you are an eggplant parm lover, you need to check it out!
 You may fall in love.

-This post contains affiliate links which means, if you make a purchase, I’ll receive a very small commission that helps pay blog expenses.
+This post contains Amazon affiliate links which means, if you make a purchase, I’ll receive a small commission but, the price you pay is the same.

 Coming from an Italian family of excellent cooks, like my late mother who was literally “off the boat”, I picked up a thing or two about cooking, especially Italian food!

 My mom insisted I learn to cook and she’d often say “You’re not watching me!” in Italian.
 Oh, but I was watching and I remember everything.

 My job was to peel the garlic.
 I actually had to stop watching The Flintstones reruns and go peel garlic!
 Kids have it so easy today.